DavidPayares/Pneumonia-SAR/SAR-Pneumonia.md

 ## [1] "LMlag"
 ```

 However, Lagrange Multiplier test ignores models with exogenous spatial interaction (spatially lagged independent variables).
-We support its results with the Akaike information criterion (AIC) for the seven possible spatial models.
+We support its results with the Akaike information criterion (AIC) for the seven possible spatial models fitted using the Maximum likelihood estimation.

 First, we define a function to build all the SAR models.
 For further details about the models refer to [The SLX Model (Halleck et al.)](https://onlinelibrary.wiley.com/doi/10.1111/jors.12188).